 Everyone at some point in their life encounters a financial issue.
 The most important thing is to remember that the situation is not forever.
 Try not to obsess.
 Don’t sacrifice your physical or mental health because of a low bank balance.

 If you follow some of the tips listed here as well as pick the brains of friends and family for what has worked for them in similar situations, you’ll be able to eventually maneuver your way out of penny-pinching.

 Plus, these budgeting experiences are great for growth and perspective when investing and handling money in the future!

 Nearly half of Americans suffer from a lack of funds.
-This means that budgeting is a common occurrence, so there are many options to enjoy life even while pinching pennies.
+This means that budget restraints are common, and people have found creative ways to enjoy life even while pinching pennies.